-Why CET Beijing:
+Why CET Beijing: Summer?

 Whether you’re a complete beginner or a high advanced Chinese learner, CET Beijing in the summer immerses you in Chinese language and culture at every turn.
 An intensive curriculum, a full-time language pledge, and a local roommate will give you the skills to study in and navigate China.
 You’ll see significant language gains and study habits to keep you ahead of the curve for years to come.